ahenzinger/simplepir/README.md

 - `pir.h` and `pir.c`, which implement matrix multiplication and transposition routines.
 - `matrix.go`, which implements other matrix operations.
 - `database.go`, which implements operations on databases to transform them to the format used by SimplePIR and DoublePIR.
-- `params.csv`, which contains the LWE parameters used in this work, and `params.go`, which selects the appropriate LWE parameters based on the PIR database dimensions.
+- `params.csv`, which contains the LWE parameters used in this work.
-- `gauss.go`, which implements sampling from a discrete Guassian distribution with a fixed, hard-coded variance.
-- `rand.go`, `logging.go`, and `utils.go`, which implement helper routines to sample cryptographic randomness and log debugging information, among others.

 The `eval/` directory contains scripts to generate Figure 8 from the paper.